lingui/js-lingui/website/docs/tutorials/explicit-vs-generated-ids.md

 ### Context {#context}

 By default, when using generated IDs, the same text elements are extracted with the same ID, and then translated once.
-This, however, may not always be desired because the same text can have different meaning and translation: For example, consider the word "right" and its two possible meanings:
+However, this might not always be desirable since the same text can have different meanings and translations.
+For example, consider the word "right" and its two possible meanings:

 - correct as in "you are right"
 - direction as in "turn right"